SimplyCodedSoftware/integration-messaging-documentation/core-messaging/routing.md

 ============

 Routers are a crucial element in many messaging architectures.
 They consume Messages from a Message Channel and forward each consumed message to one or more different Message Channel depending on a set of conditions.

-Router does return channel name or names, that message will be routed too.

 2.3.1 Router types
 -----------